vladpaln/Crypto/README.md

 - random step size for each rotor
 - random direction rotor rotation
 - same passphrase & recipient handle can be used for all messages
-- random seed generation, Enigma4K will never encrypt a message using the same settings
+- random seed generation, Crypto Mk II will never encrypt a message using the same settings
 - ability to randomize word directory for increased security

 ## Usage